Dinesh0727/git-tutorial/README.md

 6. Upstream means the actual remote repo to which your changes have to be pushed when "git push" is used. - In short you can use git push -u origin master
 7. Your changes will be pushed.

+Note:
+While using the above step 5 if you see permission denied then follow typing the below commands

+1. eval "$(ssh-agent -s)" - This will start the ssh agent
+2. ssh-add ~/keyfile - This will add the private key which will start the ssh connection between our local repo and the git
+3. Then "git push -u origin master" will push the changes to the remote repo